Epicatechin – Product Information

 Although no large clinical trials have been conducted to demonstrate the safety of epicatechin, preliminary evidence indicates a favorable safety profile with few or no side effects.

-Epicatechin was found to be safe to use in a 2015 clinical trial in which healthy volunteers were given up to 200 mg of epicatechin daily for 5 days.
+Epicatechin was found to be safe to use in a 2015 clinical trial in which healthy subjects were given up to 200 mg of epicatechin daily for 5 days.
 [R]

-Some human trials have produced comparable outcomes, wherein subjects tolerated epicatechin well and reported no side effects.
+Some trials have produced comparable outcomes, wherein subjects tolerated epicatechin well and reported no side effects.

 Green tea catechins (including epicatechin) have been shown in studies to alter the activity of drug-metabolizing enzymes such as Cytochrome P450.
 Furthermore, doctors and researchers have reported that green tea catechins interact with cardiovascular drugs and other circulatory drugs.